takistakis/passata/README.md

 # passata

-A simple password manager, inspired by [pass].
+A simple password manager, inspired by [pass] for Linux and macOS.

 Supports a subset of pass's commands and options and unlike pass, all passwords are stored in a single (gpg encrypted) file.
 It also has the [keepassx]-like ability to automatically type passwords based on the active window's title.
+Autotyping currently only works on Linux.

 ## Installation